Facebook Dithered in Curbing Divisive User Content in India

 The recommended groups were inundated with fake news, anti-Pakistan rhetoric and Islamophobic content.
 Much of the content was extremely graphic.

-One included a man holding the bloodied head of another man covered in a Pakistani flag, with an Indian flag partially covering it.
+One included a man holding the bloodied head of another man covered in a Pakistani flag, with an Indian flag in the place of his head.
 Its “Popular Across Facebook” feature showed a slew of unverified content related to the retaliatory Indian strikes into Pakistan after the bombings, including an image of a napalm bomb from a video game clip debunked by one of Facebook’s fact-check partners.

 “Following this test user’s News Feed, I’ve seen more images of dead people in the past three weeks than I’ve seen in my entire life total,” the researcher wrote.

-The report sparked deep concerns over what such divisive content could lead to in the real world, where local news outlets at the time were reporting on Kashmiris being attacked in the fallout.
+It sparked deep concerns over what such divisive content could lead to in the real world, where local news at the time were reporting on Kashmiris being attacked in the fallout.

 “Should we as a company have an extra responsibility for preventing integrity harms that result from recommended content?” the researcher asked in their conclusion.

 The memo, circulated with other employees, did not answer that question.
-But it did expose how the platform’s own algorithms or default settings played a part in producing such objectionable content.
+But it did expose how the platform’s own algorithms or default settings played a part in spurring such malcontent.
 The employee noted that there were clear “blind spots,” particularly in “local language content.”
 They said they hoped these findings would start conversations on how to avoid such “integrity harms,” especially for those who “differ significantly” from the typical U.S. user.

 Even though the research was conducted during three weeks that weren’t an average representation, they acknowledged that it did show how such “unmoderated” and problematic content “could totally take over” during “a major crisis event.”